hardwario/docs/tower/firmware-development/about-hardwario-code.md

 - Download [**HARDWARIO Code**](https://drive.google.com/drive/u/3/folders/1gC91vzSR0O1RONRX6LMJ8_ug1_UOikpt)
 - Unpack the archive wherever you want
-- If you want to have a **shortcut available** and some **additional drivers installed** you can run `install.sh` script from the unpacked folder
+- If you want to have a **shortcut available** and some **additional drivers installed** you can run the `install.sh` script from the unpacked folder
 - Run the **code** binary from the terminal or find **HARDWARIO Code** with your search bar
 - Wait for the **HARDWARIO Code** to open
-- You should see HARDWARIO Logo on the side panel and **HARDWARIO Code** at the top of the window
+- You should see HARDWARIO Logo on the side panel and the **HARDWARIO Code** at the top of the window

 :::caution